Created by Robert Towne

-Its original screenplay by Robert Towne is a throwback to the best Hollywood film noirs from the pens of Dashiell Hammett and Raymond Chandler in the 30s and 40s.
+Its original screenplay by Robert Towne (which won the film’s only Academy Award, although it garnered 11 nominations, including Best Picture)) is a throwback to the best Hollywood film noirs from the pens of Dashiell Hammett and Raymond Chandler in the 30s and 40s.
 Under Roman Polanski’s direction (and his crucial rewriting of the ending) added an unhealthy dose of nastiness to what might have been a merely handsomely-mounted period piece, and it became a classic film that transcended genres, setting off reverberations that still echo today.
-The film was based on the 1908 Owens River Valley scandal, but moved to 1937, but the gradual unearthing of secrets under many layers and facades of corruption and deception, both political and personal, during a routine PI investigation struck a responsive — and timely — chord during the Watergate era.
+The film was inspired by the 1908 Owens River Valley scandal, but moved to 1937, but the gradual unearthing of secrets under many layers and facades of corruption and deception, both political and personal, during a routine PI investigation struck a responsive — and timely — chord during the Watergate era.

 The cast is superb, with Jack Nicholson as the slick, slightly sleazy and moderately successful divorce detective, who gave up on doing the right thing a long time ago, back when he was a cop in Chinatown.
 Faye Dunaway is the woman, Evelyn Mulray, not so much a femme fatale, as the femme blessée, another person walking wounded, a victim of evil, not its proponent — although at first that’s not readily apparent.
 In a great nod to tradition, John Huston plays Noah Cross, Evelyn’s father, rich and powerful, the true symbol of the heart of darkness in this film.
 And Polanski himself even shows up, in a memorable cameo, as the knife-wielding thug in a white suit who demonstrates to Jake just what happens to people who stick their noses where they don’t belong.